kma-code/Error-Neuron-Microcircuits/README.md

 The paper "‘Backpropagation and the brain’ realized in cortical error neuron microcircuits" by Kevin Max, Ismael Jaras, Arno Granier, Katharina A. Wilmes, Mihai A. Petrovici is available at https://www.biorxiv.org/content/10.1101/2025.07.11.664263v1

-To start, open a terminal and run:
+To get started, open a terminal and run:
 ```
 git clone https://github.com/kma-code/Error-Neuron-Microcircuits
 cd numpy_model